Guidelines and Instructions

 - Our policy is $60 for posters printed on 36" paper, and $75 for posters printed on 42" paper.

 The printing time has four variables: Operator Availability, Data Processing, Printing, and Capacity.

 - Operator Availability: The operator's time is limited.
 Often the operator is taking time out of their regularly scheduled job duties to print posters.
 Although the operator works 9 a.m. - 5 p.m. keep in mind that only a small percentage of that time is dedicated to printing posters.
 Give at least two to three days notice to book a job (more during large conferences where many posters are to be printed).

 - Data Processing: This time varies greatly depending on the file size and graphics.
-Large files can take up to 6 hours to process.
 Try to keep submitted poster files smaller than 9 MB.

 - Printing: Printing time is dependant upon height, length and color of the poster.
-Typically it takes about 30 minutes.
+Typically it takes about 20 minutes, large files take longer.